harshraj172/Pretrain-ProtGNN/README.md

    **AIM : To classify the Binding Energy of an Antibody with an Antigen**

    #### Overview
-   1. Use A pretrained Transformer to get feature representation of the protein sequence.
+   1. Use A pre trained Transformer to get feature representation of the protein VH sequence for Antibody.
-   2. This feature representation is given as input along with the contact map of the 3D-Structure to a GNN model.
+   2. This feature representation is given as input along with the contact map of the    3D-Structure to a GNN model for Antibody.
-   3. Combine the final feature representation of every node,
-   4. Add a classification head over the combined output.
+   3. Similarly, initialise a GNN for Antigen.
+   4. Concatenate the outputs from both the model(of Antibody and Antigen).
+   5. Train the model for classifying the classes of Binding Energy which are made based on pre assumed thresholds(thresholding ref.:https://www.biorxiv.org/content/10.1101/2021.07.08.451480v1).